KudosInc/email-service/README.md

 const emailService = require('@kudosinc/email-service');

 await emailService.sendMail({
-  html: 'valid html', //optional, will be respected only in mailcatcher
+  html: 'valid html', //optional, will be respected only in smtp
   to: [{ email: 'test@test.com', name: 'test test' }],
   from: { email: 'sender@test.com', name: 'sender sender' },
-  params: { name: 'sender', company: 'Kudos Inc' }, // required for sendgrid, optional for mailcatcher
+  params: { name: 'sender', company: 'Kudos Inc' }, // required for sendgrid, optional for smtp
   templateId: 'template-id', // required for sendgrid to work
   subject: 'Subject of the email',
 });